BMW Airhead Motorcycles.

 Here are the part numbers for the shims used on 1985+ valve gear:

 The rocker arm assemblies are lubricated from oil coming from the engine's pressurized oil gallery.
-The oil pressure is applied to tiny holes at the TWO top studs area, in the engine case.
-FOUR studs per cylinder hold the head/cylinders to the engine case.
+The oil pressure is applied to tiny holes at the two top studs area, in the engine case.
+Four studs per cylinder hold the head/cylinders to the engine case.
 The oiling holes cannot be seen unless the cylinders are removed, and even then you must look carefully, especially if the studs are in place.
-The oil travels outwards along the TOP studs, to the heads.
-The rocker SHAFTS MUST be installed such that the oil under pressure from the engine case small holes gets into the valve gear properly.
+The oil travels outwards along the top studs, to the heads.
+The rocker shafts must be installed such that the oil under pressure gets into the valve gear properly.
 Oil must get inside the rocker bearings.
-Oil slowly leaks out at the small clearance of rocker block junction to the rockers.
+Oil leaks out at the small clearance of rocker block junction to the rockers.
 The oil is in liquid, fumes, & mist form, from the thrashing & movement of the parts.
 Some oily fumes and splash helps lubricate the valve guides.
 The oil needs a way to return to the engine oil pan, and it does so by flowing down the pushrod tube holes onto the cam followers (lifters), and then onto the cam lobes, and then downward to the engine oil pan.

 If the rocker shaft is not installed properly (on some models), you will not get proper oiling.
-Please follow my advice here:
+Follow my advice here:

 BMW marked the rocker shafts.
-There MAY be a different metal color..., round-in-diameter, in the middle of the round area of ONE end of any rocker shaft.
-There MAY also be a punch prick on that end, which MIGHT be offset from center.
-In every case, in every instance, install the rocker shaft so any of those existing markings are on top, and if a punch prick is found and offset, that prick is to be facing AWAY from the engine.
-If you do it this way, you will have NO problems with the rocker shaft being in the correct position ON ANY MODEL AIRHEAD.
+There may be a different metal color..., round-in-diameter, ... in the middle of the round area of one end of any rocker shaft.
+There may also be a punch prick on that end, which might be offset from center.
+In every case, in every instance, install the rocker shaft so any of those existing markings are on top, and if a punch prick is found and offset, that prick is to be facing away from the engine.
+If you do it my way here, you will have no problems with the rocker shaft being in the correct position on any model Airhead.

 For the more nerdy:

-Later versions of the shafts have one angular drilling, and CAN be fitted with the mark facing the engine OR facing the valve cover.
+Later versions of the rocker shafts have one angular drilling, and can be fitted with the mark facing the engine or facing the valve cover.
 A shaft inspection will show this.
 Some folks rotate the offset marked shafts 180° to allow them to have additional life, I do not.
-DO NOT do anything other than my above paragraph advice ...unless you inspect the parts, understand what you see ...and, are sure about YOUR oiling!
-I RECOMMEND YOU ALWAYS FOLLOW MY ADVICE IN THE PREVIOUS PARAGRAPH, AND YOU WILL ALWAYS AVOID 'NO OIL' PROBLEMS; and wear is so low that you won't hardly gain anything by rotating offset marked shafts anyway.
+Do not do anything other than my above paragraph advice ...unless you inspect the parts, understand what you see ...and, are sure about your oiling!
+I recommend you always follow my advice in the previous paragraph, and you will always avoid 'no oiling' problems.
+Wear is so low that you won't hardly gain anything by rotating offset marked shafts anyway.

-NOTE that the /5 bikes had BUSHINGS, not needle bearings.
+Note that the /5 bikes rocker arms had bushings, not needle bearings.
 The bushings wear oblongly.
 It is possible to move a rocker arm with angular play to another cylinder/place; but you must do it properly (simple to do though) ...the information is detailed on this website in the following article:

 A bit more on end play...and a few other things: